beluganos/beluganos/doc/install-guide.md

 - Ubuntu server
 	- **Ubuntu 18.04** (18.04-live-server-amd64) is strongly recommended.
+	    - If you use Ubuntu 18.04.1 or later, additional settings are required before proceed.
+Please check **Appendix A** of this document.
 	- **Two or more network interfaces** are required.
 	- Some LXC instance will be created.
 More than **12GB HDD** is recommended.
 - White-box switches
-	- **[OF-DPA 2.0](https://github.com/Broadcom-Switch/of-dpa/) switch** and OpenFlow agent are required.
+	- To use OF-DPA mode, **[OF-DPA 2.0](https://github.com/Broadcom-Switch/of-dpa/) switch** and OpenFlow agent are required.
 OF-DPA application in Edge-core switches is also available at [Edge-core's repository](https://github.com/edge-core/beluganos-forwarding-app).
 		- If you don't have OF-DPA switches, any OpenFlow 1.3 switches are acceptable to try Beluganos.
 In this case, [Lagopus switch](http://www.lagopus.org/) is recommended.
+	- To use OpenNSL mode, **[OpenNSL 3.5](https://github.com/Broadcom-Switch/OpenNSL)** switch is required.
+OpenNSL agent is included in this repository.
+OpenNSL application in Edge-core switches is also availale at [Edge-core's blog](https://support.edge-core.com/hc/en-us/sections/360002115754-OpenNSL).

 ### LXC settings